jakeblakeley/jakely_portfolio/posts/3Dphotos.md

 # Inception

-In 2018 I joined a team of super talented research scientists and engineers known for its [world-class white papers at SIGGRAPH](https://arxiv.org/abs/2008.12298).
+In 2018 I joined a team of super talented research scientists and engineers known for their [world-class white papers at SIGGRAPH](https://arxiv.org/abs/2008.12298).
 My role was to turn these white papers into products.

 <iframe width="900" height="560" src="https://www.youtube.com/embed/eVJE3S-4LOI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-One particular workstream focused on depth in media with one project focusing on traditional photogrammetry reconstruction using phones.
+One particular workstream focused on depth in media with one project focusing on traditional photogrammetry and world reconstruction using phones.
 We found out pretty quickly through user research that full photogrammetry was too much of a time commitment to capture and process for most people to find valuable.
-Even if they did find this extra fidelity of their memories valuable.
+Even if they did find this extra fidelity to relive their memories valuable.

 <!-- ![Graphic of the process; white papers → (going around) product → Siggraph](../static/img/3dphotosmap.jpg) -->